 Pricing as of 3/6/18*

-The successor to the company's 5D Mark III which had been widely regarded as the best DSLR for video in the past few years.
+The successor to the company's 5D Mark III which had been widely regarded as the best DSLR for filmmaking in the past few years.

 A step down from the 1DX Mark II, Canon's 5D Mark III offers a lot of the great features without going above and beyond like its older sibling.
 This model brings several new features to their signature 5D line-up including 4K video, dual-pixel AF and touch screen support.